Cyber risks are an increasingly important consideration for Minnesota cities. LMCIT covers members’ cyber and other computer-related risks, including:

 - Losses resulting from credit card fraud that are not otherwise reimbursable by the issuer, owner, or holder of the card.
 However, following a credit card fraud loss that involves a point-of-sale terminal, the coverage terms may be restricted unless and until further action is taken by the member to prevent future losses by installing and converting to credit card chip technology.

-- Fraudulent instruction claims, which are defined as a “loss resulting from an employee’s reliance on fraudulent instructions from a person purporting to be a fellow employee or a representative from an individual or entity that provided or will provide goods or services to the city (or entity).”
+- Fraudulent instruction claims, which are defined by LMCIT as a “loss resulting from an employee’s reliance on fraudulent instructions from a person purporting to be a fellow employee or a representative from an individual or entity that provided or will provide goods or services to the member.”

 Municipal bond coverage (theft by internal parties)